Updated July 5, 2023

-The Develop Social Intelligent Inbox is a great example of this.
-You will log in to Facebook and Twitter individually, examines messages, operate search terms and respond as you are tagged.
-Now, due to networks’ APIs, you can observe all this in a single view, reducing in additional time.
+The Develop Social Intelligent Inbox is an excellent example of this.
+You will log in to Facebook and Twitter individually, examine messages, operate search terms, and respond as tagged.
+Due to networks ‘ APIs, you can observe all this in a single view, reducing additional time.

 2. Applications Make Your Life Easier

-if you are using public transportation, you will probably come with an application, suggesting when the next tour bus is coming.
-The application benefits the transit’s API showing which bus is coming and when.
-It saves your time and probably in case if you are living in a cold environment.
+if you use public transportation, you will probably come with an application suggesting when the next tour bus is coming.
+The application benefits the transit’s API, showing which bus is coming and when.
+It saves your time and probably in case you are living in a cold environment.

 3. Businesses Increase

-A business’ potential could be extended if they provide an API.
+A business can extend its potential by providing an API.
 You will find just a lot of assets a company can provide.
-Developing an API obtainable, with developers who are wanting to develop all of them, may increase their offerings to additional customers.
+Developing an API obtainable with developers wanting to develop all of them may increase their offerings to additional customers.

-Java API Developers is good for career growth in most multinational corporations like Flipkart, Wallmart, Amazon as well as, Goldman Sachs where they use Java API for their large scale projects.
+Java API Developers are good for career growth in most multinational corporations like Flipkart, Walmart, Amazon, and Goldman Sachs, where they use Java API for their large-scale projects.

-It is a stable language and Java API jobs a large number of jobs requiring to design complex systems use.
+It is a stable language, and Java API jobs many jobs require to design of complex systems use.

-Java API has been successfully implemented in Android applications, web applications, Trading Applications, Big Data Technologies, Payments, E-commerce and so much more.
+Java API has been successfully implemented in Android applications, web applications, Trading Applications, Big Data Technologies, Payments, E-commerce, and more.

-- Using Java API top sites like Twitter, Yahoo uses this kind of pattern.
+- Using Java API, top sites like Twitter and Yahoo use this pattern.

-- Most social media sites like facebook.com benefits REST web services.
+- Most social media sites like facebook.com benefits from REST web services.

-- Mobile App development, is developing quickly as well as their server connection, by using this REST pattern since it is quicker in processing request and response data.
+- Mobile App Development is developing quickly, and their server connection uses this REST pattern since it is quicker in processing request and response data.